Fluctuating hydrodynamics of dilute electrolyte solutions: systematic perturbation calculation of effective transport coefficients governing large-scale dynamics: Introduction

 Meanwhile, deterministic equations which are the same as Eqs.~(\ref{diffusion}) and (\ref{deqv}) but \textit{without the noise terms} have extensively been used in many research fields such as nanofluidics\cite{Daiguji2010} and colloidal science\cite{Russel1991colloidal} to study the time evolution of the average ion densities and flow velocity.
 However, it is well-known that the nonlinearity of the Langevin equations does not generally allow one to simply discard the noise terms to have the deterministic equations for the averaged variables because the averaged products of fluctuating variables are not equal to the products of averaged variables.
 In fact, for the averaged variables, the fluctuation effect leads to the \textit{effective} kinetic coefficients that differ from the counterparts in the Langevin equations, e.g., $L_i$ in Eq.~(\ref{diffusion}) and $\eta_0$ in Eq.~(\ref{deqv}).
 Reflecting the collective motions of ions and solvent molecules on the meso-scales, the effective coefficients are generally frequency- and wavenumber-dependent.
+For non-ionic solutions, Bedeaux and Mazur have investigated in detail such effective diffusion coefficient by incorporating the fluid velocity, using nonlinear fluctuating hydrodynamics\cite{Bedeaux1974,Mazur1974}.
 As shall be more apparent in the following, the above-mentioned shear viscosity of electrolyte solutions is one of those effective coefficients in the limit of zero frequency and wavenumber.
 Note that the magnitude of fluctuation effects in the viscosity and the conductivity is large enough to be detected in experiments\cite{RobinsonStokes, JenkinsMarcus1995}.
 Therefore, theoretical investigations of fluctuation effects on the transport coefficients are not only of fundamental interest, but also important for applications in many research fields.